ENG-Jole/engjoledotnet/content/posts/advent_of_code_1.md

 ## Wait, I Thought You Didn't Like Coding Challenges

 I mean...I don't, really.
-I am definitely not into competive programming or tricky dick algorithm optimization to get that .01% less CPU usage because somehow the standard library of the language, which is often about as fast as you're going to get if there's compiler optimization going on, is somehow not fast enough. [^1] [^2] [^3]
+I am definitely not into competitive programming or tricky dick algorithm optimization to get that .01% less CPU usage because somehow the standard library of the language, which is often about as fast as you're going to get if there's compiler optimization going on, is somehow not fast enough. [^1] [^2] [^3]

 [^1]: I guess this is mainly a Python complaint since the stdlib is mainly written in C and thus will forever be faster, but I don't see people doing LeetCode in Rust or C 😉